 What this Notice Covers

 This policy covers the treatment of personally identifiable information that Wiltshire Council collects when you are using the Wiltshire Council website, when you email us, or when you complete and submitan online form via our website.

-Wiltshire Council holds and processes personal data in accordance with all current legislation relating to data protection and complies with the Data Protection Act 1998.
+Wiltshire Council holds and processes personal data in accordance with all current legislation relating to data protection and complies with the General Data Protection Regulation 2016.

 The council also automatically receives and records information on server logs from your browser including your IP address and the page you requested.